mrvivacious/CS397_SearchableSlides/README.txt

 o Can we timestamp slide changes?

 Oct 4:
-o Can we get the words on the slides in the video and timestamp those? o Can we search for words in some GUI and get the appropriate timestamps?
+√ Can we get the words on the slides in the video and timestamp those?
+√ Can we search for words in some GUI and get the appropriate timestamps?

 Oct 25:
 o Can we do the above on a mobile device?